MicrosoftDocs/Viva/Viva/feature-access-management.md

    4. Default enablement state for the feature
 - If users are in nested groups and you apply access policies to the parent group, the users in the nested groups receive the policies.
 The nested groups and the users in those nested groups must be created in or synchronized to Azure AD.
 - Changes to access policies take effect for the user within 24 hours, unless otherwise noted for a specific feature.
-- When you add users to or remove them from an Azure AD or Microsoft 365 group, it can take **x** hours before changes to their feature access take effect.
+- When you add users to or remove them from an Azure AD or Microsoft 365 group, it can take 24 hours before changes to their feature access take effect.

 ## Additional information and best practices
 - Only user-based policy settings are available.
-- As new user-based policy settings are made available for Viva, they'll be automatically added to Viva feature access management for admins to set policies against.
+- As new user-based policy settings are made available for Viva, they'll be added to Viva feature access management for admins to set policies against.
 - When user identities in Azure AD are deleted, user data is deleted from Viva feature access management.
 If user identities are re-enabled during the soft-deleted period, the admin needs to reassign policies to the user.
 - When groups in Azure AD and Microsoft 365 are deleted, they're deleted from the stored policies.
 If groups are re-enabled during the soft-deleted period, the admin needs to reassign policies to the groups.

 ## More resources